THYROTROPIN

 Diet & Lifestyle Advise

-• Include leafy vegetables, citrus fruits, fatty fish, berries, yoghurt, apples, peaches, cauliflower, cabbage, broccoli, beans, herbs in your diet.
+- Include leafy vegetables, citrus fruits, fatty fish, berries, yoghurt, apples, peaches, cauliflower, cabbage, broccoli, beans, and herbs in your diet.

 Special Advise

-• Regularly monitor your blood tests done to monitor your liver function, electrolyte levels, blood cell count in your blood.
+- Regularly monitor your blood tests to check your liver function, electrolyte levels, and blood cell count.

-• THYROTROPIN should be taken under strict medical supervision.
-The doctor will regularly monitor your condition while taking THYROTROPIN.
+- THYROTROPIN should be taken under strict medical supervision.
+The doctor will regularly monitor your condition while you are taking it.

 Patients Concern